XVimProject/XVim/README.md

 Install it.
 Do not change the install directory.
 Then restart Xcode.
 That's it!

+( For Xcode 4.2 for Snow Leopard you can not use the installer package.
+See below to install from source code. )

 From Source Code
 -----------------

 Download source code and build XVim.xcodeproj.
 It automatically build and installs the plugin into the correct directory.

+If you are building it with Xcode 4.2 for Snow Leopard change the build setting.
+Open project editing page and set "Mac OS X Deployment Target" to "10.6" and build it.

+Then restart Xcode.

 Uninstall
 =============